brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 indexer.

-The price lists discovery strategy is `ORDER_BY_HIERARCHY`, searching for the active price list that apply to the current context in the following order:
+The price lists discovery strategy is `ORDER_BY_HIERARCHY`, searching for the active price list that applies to the current context in the following order:
 - Accounts and Channels: the price list is associated to specific accounts in specific channels.
 - Accounts: the price list is associated to specific accounts.